noah-be/DeepMode/template_contributing-guide.md

-# {Project Name} Contributing Guide
+# DeepMode Contributing Guide

-> If you need more information about how to fill in this template, read the accompanying [guide](./guide_contributing-guide.md).
->
-> This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
-This text is indicated in {curly brackets}.
-Make sure you replace the placeholders with your own text.

 ## Welcome

-Welcome to the {Project Name} Contributing Guide, and thank you for your interest.
+Welcome to the DeepMode Contributing Guide, and thank you for your interest.

 If you would like to contribute to a specific part of the project, check out the following list of contributions that we accept and their corresponding sections that are within this guide: